Lab 4: Modeling the System Dynamics of Malaria in Rwanda

 Grading

 • Complete: Notebook can be read easily w/o needing to reference this page for additional detail.
 It should read like a self-contained report.
 It can be executed without producing runtime errors.
-All steps (1 - 8) are finished and all discussion questions are answered.
+All steps (1 - 4, (5, 6, or 7), and 8) are finished and all discussion questions are answered.